 Sleep is a time to rest and recharge, but some children may not get the restful sleep they need.
 Whether this is because of trouble falling asleep or staying asleep, a lack of rest can lead to a variety of other issues, including poor performance in school and behavior problems.

 Every child is different and the amount of sleep needed varies depending on their age.
 A good rule of thumb is that a 10-year-old child needs 10 hours of sleep each night.
-Younger children need even more sleep, and teens should get between 8 and 9 hours each night.
+Younger children need even more sleep, and teens should aim for 9 hours of sleep each night.

 One of the most common problems a child may have is lack of sleep.
 When children don’t get enough sleep, it can lead to other problems during the day.
-If your child isn’t getting a full night of sleep, they may be struggling with one of these common issues.
+In addition to sleepiness, hyperactivity, mood problems such as depression or anxiety, and learning difficulties may result from too little sleep.

 Setting a Bedtime Routine